 Each sensor reports new readings every 4 to 5 minutes.
 But if there is a fault condition, like low pressure or high temperature, then they alert immediately.
 And if a fault condition is detected, then this is alerted immediately to the “Buzzer”.
 The buzzer is our alarm.
-Otherwise the monitoring software records metrics every minute. for long term trending.
+Otherwise the monitoring software just quietly records metrics every minute for long term trending.

 Installing the Equipment

 As mentioned, the Gateway Lite is installed into our electrical cabinet, providing easy access to power and the communication connection to the computer.
 This is a better location than under Molly, where there is more dust and rocks.

 The antenna is located under Molly and is cabled back to the Gateway Lite.
 The sensors are installed onto the 4 tires and also the spare tire.
 The Gateway Lite can report the radio signal strength from each sensor, this allowed us to confirm that the antenna was located in a good position was getting a good signal.